sedadna/sedadna.github.io/category/positions.md

 <b>Application deadline: 31st March 2023</b></p>

 <br>
 <p>The School of Geography & Environmental Science at the University of Southampton is seeking to appoint a fill-time permanent Lecturer position focused on developing sedimentary ancient DNA (sedaDNA) research within the School.
 Disciplinary specialties such include (but are not limited to) limnology, biogeochemistry, freshwater and/or terrestrial ecosystems, spatial ecology, global environmental change, palaeoclimatology and Quaternary research.
-All the details can be found <p><a href="https://jobs.soton.ac.uk/Vacancy.aspx?id=36807&forced=2" target="_blank"><u> here </u></a>.</p>
+All the details can be found <a href="https://jobs.soton.ac.uk/Vacancy.aspx?id=36807&forced=2" target="_blank"><u> here </u></a>.</p>

   <b>Application deadline: 16th March 2023</b></p>